olooney/oranlooney.com/content/post/genji-ko.md

 <img src="/post/genji-ko_files/algorithmic_genjiko.png">

 Good, but not perfect.
-The order is largely wrong, and the four Genji-mon rendered in red are the ones where our "optimal" layout has failed to reproduce the traditional design.
+The order is only vaguely similar, and the four Genji-mon rendered in red are the ones where our "optimal" layout has failed to reproduce the traditional design.

-<h3 id="maintext">Order</h3>
+<h3 id="maintext2">Genji-mon Order</h3>

 Knuth [mentions][CAM] that the Genji-mon "were not arranged in any particularly logical order" and I'm inclined to agree.
 I tried several variations of the above `partition()` function hoping to find one where the traditional order would just fall out naturally, but it never did.
-A close inspection of the table makes it clear that this was never going to happen: While there is an overall trend from many to fewer groups, there are just too many cases where the order is clearly arbitrary.
+A close inspection of the traditional order makes it clear that this was never going to happen: While there is an overall trend from many to fewer groups, there are just too many cases where the order is clearly arbitrary.

 I found a several references that put the Genji-mon in a different order, and even some that tried to stretch it to 54 using some kind of
 <a target="_blank" href="/post/genji-ko_files/dupes.gif">duplication</a> or introducing
 <a target="_blank" href="/post/genji-ko_files/irregular.jpg">irregular</a>
-patterns.<sup><a href="#footnote">*</a></sup>
+patterns.<sup><a href="#footnote2">*</a></sup>
- If we
-recall the original purpose they served in the game, though, this is clearly nonsense, not to mention being both mathematically impossible and at odds with tradition.
+If we recall the original purpose they served in the game, though, this is clearly nonsense, not to mention being both mathematically impossible and at odds with tradition.

-However, the association between the 52 patterns and chapter titles for chapters 2-53 of the *Tale of Genji* seems watertight and consistent.
-Also, the order of those chapters is mostly consistent across sources (there is some disagreement about the order of the later chapters, and one chapter which survives only as a title or perhaps was intentionally elided as a delicate way to elude to a character's death) so I've put my Genji-kō in chapter order.
+However, the association between the 52 patterns and chapter titles for chapters 2-53 of the *Tale of Genji* seems watertight and consistent for centuries back.
+Also, the order of the chapters is mostly consistent across sources (there is some disagreement about the order of the later chapters, and one chapter which survives only as a title or perhaps was intentionally elided as a delicate way to elude to a character's death) so I've put my Genji-mon in chapter order.

 Special Cases